franck-gaspoz/CommandLine.NetCore/README.md

 # Versions history

 `1.0.11` - 08/11/2023
-- more properties in CommandContext
 - add possiblity to declare and implement a command using uniquely a fluent syntax and no class
 - add support for actions with typed parameters in SyntaxExecutionDispatchMapItem
+- fix value was not nullable in Param_T when T is not a class, for instance, Param{int} always had value 0 (=default(T))
+- more properties in CommandContext
 - add initialization errors collect and display
 - renamings (eg. OperationResult)
 - doc update